FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 ##### Via attributes

 Similar to the native HTML elements `label` and `input` you can define the `id` attribute on `ff-searchbox` and the `for` attribute on `ff-searchbutton` and give them the same value.
-With this approach the elements' locations in the DOM is irrelevant.
+With this approach the elements' locations in the DOM are irrelevant.

 ```html
 <div>